 Tis the season for pie!!!!
 With the holidays right around the corner I wanted to offer up an easy alternative to your traditional pie.
 A slab pie has all of the components of a regular pie, except it feeds a crowd.
-A slab pie is perfect for a big family gathering or a friends-giving.
+Apple and pear slab pie is perfect for a big family gathering or a friends-giving.

 I created this recipe from start to finish with my KitchenAid Stand Mixer.
 My kitchenAid mixer is a staple in my kitchen.
 Besides cakes and cookies, I love to shred chicken and make dips and frostings in it.
 A few years ago I figured out I could cheat with pie dough and make it in my stand mixer…and I’ve never looked back.
 I’ll give you all of my tips on perfect pie crust in your stand mixer in the recipe card.
 I used this pie crust recipe because it is easy and delicious!

 For my pie filling I used my KitchenAid Spiralizer attachment and had my apples pealed and sliced in a matter of minutes.
 The spiralizer attachment comes with several sizes of blades so you can create lots of different recipes using it.
 I may have an asian inspired zoodle dish in the works that you’ll have to keep your eye out for.